Is dark energy necessary for the sustainability of traversable wormholes?: Solution generating technique

 In this case, we see that $(\rho+ p_{r})|_{r_0} <0$ and $(\rho+ p_{t})|_{r_0} \lessgtr 0$ when $-4 \pi<\beta < -3 \pi $.
 On the other hand, $(\rho+ p_{r})|_{r_0} >0$ and $(\rho+ p_{t})|_{r_0} < 0$ when $-6 \pi<\beta < -4 \pi $.
 Thus, it is clear that the NEC is always violated.

 Finally, we determine the total amount of exotic matter through the VIQ.
-Thus, using the Eq. (\ref{VIQ}) and Eq. (\ref{eq66}), we obtain an approximate analytical solutions for the definite integral with a cut-off of the stress-energy at $a>r_0$:
+Thus, using Eq. (\ref{VIQ}) and Eq. (\ref{eq66}), we obtain an approximate analytical solution for the definite integral with a cut-off of the stress-energy at $a>r_0$: